MICE market feature

 Many conferences are held on a regular periodic basis, such as annually, biannually (twice per year), or biennially (every other year).
 Every industry sector has conference events to exchange knowledge and communicate, and in most cases, conferences are combined with exhibitions to showcase the latest developments.
 That’s why we’ll discuss the biggest events in the next section.

 But conferences aren’t only about specific industry-related professional meet-ups.
-There are political, sports, educational events – and also a number of unusual ones that break the conventional mold.
-Here are some examples:
+There are political, sports, educational events – and also a number of unusual ones that break the mold.
+Here are some examples to name but a few:

-• International UFO Congress Convention brings together researchers, academics, and enthusiasts in the field of UFOlogy;
+• the International UFO Congress Convention attracts researchers, academics, and enthusiasts in the field of UFOlogy;

-• Mars Society Convention focuses on Mars colonization;
+• the Mars Society Convention focuses on Mars colonization;

-• World Toilet Summit is all about improving toilet and sanitation conditions around the world;
+• the World Toilet Summit is all about improving worldwide toilet and sanitation conditions;

-• World Clown Conventions gather clowns from many countries to share their skills and experience; and many more.
+• the World Clown Association Convention gathers clowns from many countries to share their skills and experience.

 Not to mention all sorts of non-professional conventions and wacky events, such as Xena: Warrior Princess Convention, Irish Redhead Convention, and National Hobo Convention.
 Well, that’s where you might find attendees networking in ninja costumes or debating the future of space travel over lunch… But let's circle back to something a bit more grounded.